xiv-stats/xiv-sim-documentation/MechanicEvents.md

 # Mechanic Events

 Mechanic events are various things that a mechanic can do.
-This can range from damage players inside an AOE, to spawning more mechanics, to making bosses move to a certain location, etc.
+This can range from damaging players inside an AOE, to spawning more mechanics, to making bosses move to a certain location, etc.

 ### Contents
 1. [Spawning Objects](#SpawningObjects)